-- 4.2.1 Where an intermunicipal referral is required by policies contained in this Plan, each municipality agrees to provide the other municipality with the required landowner information for the circulation area. - 4.2.2 Where a plan or bylaw (including amendments) or application requires notifications to be sent to a municipality that is external to this Plan, the referring municipality shall follow the referral requirements outlined in the Municipal Government Act (MGA), or where applicable, those contained in a relevant Intermunicipal Development Plan. - 4.2.3 The Town of Drumheller and Wheatland County may wish to notify the other municipality of major municipal infrastructure or public works projects within the Plan Area (e.g. major road upgrades, bridge construction).
+- 4.2.1 Where an intermunicipal referral is required by policies contained in this Plan, both municipalities agree to provide the other municipality with the required landowner information for the circulation area. - 4.2.2 Where a plan or bylaw, including amendments, or application, requires notifications to be sent to a municipality that is external to this IDP, the referring municipality shall follow the referral requirements outlined in the Municipal Government Act (MGA), or where applicable, those contained in a relevant Intermunicipal Development Plan. - 4.2.3 Kneehill County and Wheatland County may wish to notify the other municipality of major municipal infrastructure or public works projects within the Plan Area (e.g. major road upgrades, bridge construction). - 4.2.4 Where required by the MGA, a relevant statutory plan, land use bylaw or policies of this Plan, applications located outside of the Plan Area may be referred to the adjacent municipality.